Sergarito/Sergarito/README.md

 - 👋 Hi, I’m Sergarito))
 - 👀 I’m interested in
-- 🌱 I’m currently learning ..nbsgrhythfyhh
+- 🌱 I’m currently learning ..dythytttyj
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...nhjbugyvbhj
 - 😄 Pronouns: huhuheh